Kings fire coach Luke Walton after 6-11 start to 3rd season

 The Kings ranked near the bottom of the league in several defensive statistics under Walton’s leadership, including scoring and shooting percentage.

-Sacramento has tried to build a core around recent lottery picks like De’Aaron Fox, Tyrese Haliburton and Davion Mitchell.
+Sacramento has tried to build a core around recent lottery picks such as De’Aaron Fox, Tyrese Haliburton and Davion Mitchell.

+“I think we have the talent,” McNair said.
+“We’ve shown that we can do that.
+We’re going to get back to that and Alvin will be the guy to lead us there.”

 But the biggest mistake came the year before Walton arrived when the Kings took Marvin Bagley III second overall, ahead of both Luka Doncic and Trae Young.
 Bagley has played in only four games this season as he has fallen out of favor.